thajo/weekend-booking-web-site/README.md

 5. Install depencies for the node application `npm install` or maybe `npm install --no-bin-links` if you are on Windows

-6. start the application running `node app` and the browse to http://localhost:8080 with your browser to see the site
+6. Start the application by running `node app` and browse to http://localhost:8080 with your browser to see the site

 ## Daily workflow
 1. Start out by `vagrant up` your machine and ssh into it (`vagrant ssh`).
 Change directory to `cd /vagrant`.

-2. start the application running `node app`
+2. Start the application running `node app`

 3. Open up a browser on your local machine and visit the url `http://localhost:8080`